 29. Chye png (economy rice)

 Depending on what you order, ‘economy rice’ can be one of the cheapest ways to enjoy a great lunch.
-The concept is simple: choose from a massive variety of meat and vegetable dishes and get a serving of rice to go with it.
-Not fancy at all, but this is good, honest blue-collar cuisine.
-This is available at pretty much any food centre in Singapore.
+The concept is simple.
+All you need to do is choose from a massive variety of meat and vegetable dishes and get a serving of rice to go with it.
+It’s certainly not fancy at all, but this is good and honest blue-collar cuisine.
+And available at pretty much any food centre in Singapore!

 Photography lead image: Nathania Tirtaputra